hemantcs/hemantcs.github.io/README.md

 #### `npm run deploy`

-Starts the deployment from the dev branch to the master branch, hence the actual website.
+Starts the deployment from the dev branch (git push -u origin dev) to the master branch, hence the actual website.